/media/Chicken Nutrition and Why Chicken is a Winner_healthtoday.jpg

 Playing chicken with calories

 Chicken is generally low in calories, making it a great option for weight loss.
-It's important to keep in mind that the calorie counts can vary, but chicken breast is the leanest with the least amount of calories, due to low fat content.
+It’s important to keep in mind that the calorie counts can vary, but chicken breast is the leanest with the least amount of calories due to its low-fat content.

 Also, the way you cook it affects its calories.
-If you're looking for a low-calorie option, grilled or poached chicken breast is the way to go!
-Chicken soup is a good option too depending what you put inside.
+If you’re looking for a low-calorie option, grilled or poached chicken breast is the way to go!
+Chicken soup is a good option, too, depending on what you put inside.

 Chicken is low in carbs and fat but high in protein.
 It provides multiple health benefits for healthy weight control and gym-goers.
 It also serves as an ideal protein source for the elderly.
 The high protein content can help those seeking to promote bone health and lower heart disease.